What you need:

 - Unlike other network services and interactions listed above, CloudReady's update payloads are downloaded via http.
 This allows caching and peer-to-peer updates to be possible.

-- Starting after v74, CloudReady supports peer-to-peer updates the same way Chromebooks do.
+- Like Chrome OS, CloudReady supports peer-to-peer updates.
 P2P can be disabled by blocking multicast DNS (mDNS) on your local managed networks.

 - Google's support articles on preparing your network for Chrome devices